urbanjost/M_intrinsics/docs/intrinsics.md

    write(*,*) '        '//repeat(int,4) ! number line

-   ! the Fortran functions returns a position just not a logical like C ! which can be very useful for parsing strings write(*,*)'first non-blank character',verify(string, blank) write(*,*)'last non-blank character',verify(string, blank,back=.true.) write(*,*)'first non-letter non-blank',verify(string,low//upp//blank)
+   ! the Fortran functions returns a position just not a logical like C print *, 'returning a position not just a logical is useful' ! which can be very useful for parsing strings write(*,*)'first non-blank character',verify(string, blank) write(*,*)'last non-blank character',verify(string, blank,back=.true.) write(*,*)'first non-letter non-blank',verify(string,low//upp//blank)

-  !VERIFY(3) is elemental so you can check an array of strings in one call ! are strings all letters (or blanks)? write(*,*) 'array of strings',verify( &
+  !VERIFY(3) is elemental so you can check an array of strings in one call print *, 'elemental'
+   ! are strings all letters (or blanks)? write(*,*) 'array of strings',verify( &
    ! strings must all be same length, so force to length 10